Why won't my photo fit in the slideshow?

 Think of the slideshow as a physical picture frame and your image as a physical picture.
 The frame is a set size and regardless of how important or beautiful the picture is, there is no guarantee that your picture will fit into the frame.

-In the case of the home page slideshow, the frame for the picture is 975x325 pixels (3:1), 1440x480 pixels (larger 3:1), or 650x325 pixels (2:1).
+In the case of the home page slideshow, various frame size for the picture are 1920x480 pixels (4:1), 975x325 pixels (3:1), 1440x480 pixels (larger 3:1), or 650x325 pixels (2:1).
 The orientation is landscape, so photos that are wider than they are tall will fit better.
 Photos that are portrait oriented will have to be cropped significantly to fill that area.

 NOTE: Photos that are wider than they are tall will fit better into your homepage slideshow.